Célestine Hitiura Vaite: Career

 Her first two novels have been translated into French.
 L'arbre à pain, the French translation of Breadfruit, was warmly greeted in French Polynesia, where it was awarded the Prix littéraire des étudiants by the students of the University of French Polynesia in 2004.
 L'arbre à pain is also reputed to be the most widely read book in French Polynesia.
 Frangipani, which has been published in 14 countries to date, was shortlisted for the 2005 NSW Premier's Literary Awards and longlisted for the 2006 Orange Prize.

-Vaite was approached by New Zealand musician Tim Finn in 2018 to collaborate on his opera Ihitai 'Avei'a - Star Navigator about navigator and priest Tupaia who accompanied Cook on the Endeavour's maiden voyage, and she wrote monologues in Tahitian to accompany the songs, making Ihitai 'Avei'a the first opera to performed in English and Tahitian.
+Vaite was approached by New Zealand musician Tim Finn in 2018 to collaborate on his opera Ihitai 'Avei'a - Star Navigator about navigator and priest Tupaia who accompanied Cook on the Endeavour's maiden voyage, and she wrote monologues in Tahitian to accompany the songs, making Ihitai 'Avei'a the first opera to be performed in English and Tahitian.

 Personal life

 Vaite currently lives in New South Wales, Australia, and has four children.
 She is the mother of former model, athlete, and bushfire survivor Turia Pitt.
 Vaite is amicably separated from her husband.